Rule 2: The Practice

 - a jurisdictional statement setting forth the constitutional and statutory basis for the court to exercise appellate jurisdiction, with citations to applicable provisions.
 The jurisdictional statement shall also include the dates of the judgment appealed and of the motion and order for appeal to establish the timeliness of the appeal and the following, as applicable:

-- an assertion that the appeal is from a final appealable judgment and, if the appealability is dependent upon a designation by the trial court, a reference to the specific page numbers of the record where the designation and reasons for the designation are to be found, or
+- an assertion that the appeal is from a final appealable judgment and, if the appealability is dependent upon a designation by the trial court, a reference to the specific page numbers of the record where the designation and reasons for the designation are to be found; or

-- an assertion that the appeal is from an interlocutory judgment or order which is appealable as expressly provided by law, or
+- an assertion that the appeal is from an interlocutory judgment or order which is appealable as expressly provided by law; or

-- an assertion of information establishing the court of appeal's jurisdiction on some other basis;
+- an assertion of information establishing the Court of Appeal’s jurisdiction on some other basis;

-- a concise statement of the case indicating the nature of the case, the action of the trial court and the disposition;
+- a concise statement of the case, indicating the nature of the case, the action of the trial court, and the disposition;

-- assignments of alleged errors;
+- the assignments of alleged errors;

 - a listing of issues presented for review;